Please note: This post contains affiliate links.

 As you consider what went well in the last year, I want to encourage you to move forward with purpose.
 Sit down with your team and plan out your ministry year.

-Our women’s ministry team will be going on a retreat at the end of January.
+Our women’s ministry team will be going on a team retreat at the end of January.
 It’s a time for us to plan and pray about what God wants next for our women and our ministry.
 Perhaps before your team starts placing ideas on your ministry calendar, you want to take the time to pause and pray too.

 While God can and will use the plans we’ve made, I’ve experienced the difference it makes when we take the time to prayerfully seek what God wants us to do.